AMWA-TV/is-14/docs/Backup & restore.md

 A restore operation is performed through a [Set request](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#setting-bulk-properties-for-a-role-path) to restore a backup data set.

-In order to restore the full backup data set to the device model, the request MUST use `root` as the `rolePath`.
+Clients MUST issue requests using `root` as the `rolePath` in order to restore the full backup data set to the device model.

-The request body MUST include:
+Clients MUST include the following in the request body:

 - the backup dataSet containing a collection of [NcObjectPropertiesHolder](https://specs.amwa.tv/nmos-control-feature-sets/branches/main/device-configuration/#ncobjectpropertiesholder) entries with unique role paths
 - a boolean `recurse` argument (set to `true` for validating the entire device model)
 - the `restoreMode` argument (set to `Modify` in order to only allow changes to writeable properties)

 Devices MUST make the necessary changes to all objects in the `restore scope` which have a validation restore status of `Ok`.
-If a device requires a system reboot in order to apply the restore then it MUST perform this immediately after responding to the restore request.
+If a device requires a system reboot in order to apply the restore, then it MUST perform this immediately after responding to the restore request.

 The diagram below captures how the `Modify` restore uses the backup data set to transition the device from its current device model to a changed state.

 | ![Modify restore](images/modify-restore.png) |
 |:--:|
 | _**Modify restore**_ |

+Clients MAY perform a partial restore in the following ways:

+- issuing a request where the `rolePath` isn't `root`, resulting in targeting a subset of the device model
+- using a `recurse` argument set to `false` in the request body, resulting in targeting a single role path of the device model
+- removing role paths from the dataSet before using it in the request body, resulting in targeting a subset of the device model without the removed role paths

 ## Performing a Rebuild restore